All The Horses

 For many people the Grand National 2015 will be about the long-shot, that elusive 100/1 winner that will give you a bumper pay day.
 Nevertheless, it’s worth noting that the average odds of the winner horse over the last 20 years is 20/1.

 Finding a winner in the Grand National is difficult but not impossible.
 Over the race’s long history, patterns and trends have emerged and these can help us find a horse which statistically has a better chance than most.

 Important factors to consider when assessing the runners chances are – age, weight and form.
 Historically winners have fallen into a narrow band of statistics which should allow you, at the very least, to discount over half of the runners as potential winners.
 Here’s a few characteristics that many past winners share…

 Once you’ve eliminate the horses that don’t fit into the stats you should have a shortlist of potential winners.
 You can then dig deeper into the horses form and narrow your list down further using factors like jumping ability and performances over similar distances.
 If that sounds like too much hard work, then try our tips page where we’ve narrowed down the runners for you.
-Remember Paddy Power is paying up to 5 places on eachway bets, along with a FREE BET offer for new customers.
+Remember Paddy Power is paying up to 5 places on eachway bets.